Guides

 2. Cellular connection

-The camera ships with a Reolink SIM card, but I swapped in a T-Mobile prepaid data SIM instead.
-Activation was straightforward through T-Mobile's site.
-I went with the $15/month 2GB plan — more than enough for time-lapse mode, which stores footage locally and only uses cellular for remote check-ins.
+The camera ships with a Reolink SIM card that you activate directly through the Reolink app.
+I went with their $6/month 1GB plan - more than enough for time-lapse mode, which stores footage locally on the SD card and only uses cellular for remote check-ins.

 3. Time-lapse configuration